Introduction

 3- Implement a standard logging interface

 In a team of developers/engineers, it is probable to see members using different attribute names to describe the same thing.
-This can lead to an unresolvable inconsistency in your logs and make it drastic to correlate logs that should form part of the same picture.
+This can lead to an unresolvable inconsistency in your logs and make it difficult to correlate logs that should form part of the same picture.
 For example, two developers might log the same error, “a missing client name” when handling an upload, in different ways.
 Implementing a standard logging interface is the only way to avoid such a disaster.

 Variables to store our log messages as new Events: